AntonBronnfjell/project-dotnet-web-student-authenticator/README.md

 # AuthenticationSystem
 A simple user authentication system made with Identity.
+Simulation of careers classes, etc.

 ### Technologies 🛠️:
 The technologies used in the project are: